A place for pros to box and kids to learn

 Nor-Cal Speed Boxing continues to grow

 Tony Mowers’ dream is growing.
-His boxing and fitness center, Nor-Cal Speed Boxing recently completely an expansion that includes the addition of new boxing bags and other equipment along with enough space to allow for a speed lane to improve acceleration.
+His boxing and fitness center, Nor-Cal Speed Boxing, recently completed an expansion that includes the addition of new boxing bags and other equipment along with enough space to allow for a speed lane to improve acceleration.

 At a time when the focus of man-on-man combat has shifted to martial arts in general and more specifically mixed martial arts, Mowers facility is about boxing.